 3. We Bring the Beats

-Not only are you able to eat yummy food and help raise money for a worthy cause, but this year’s Arts & Eats Fest is full of entertainment that you don’t want to miss.
-Lee College and Goose Creek CISD will be hosting live Jazz in the Square between 4pm-8pm.
-Check out the full music schedule here.
+Not only are you able to eat yummy food and enjoy beautiful art, but this year’s Arts & Eats Fest is full of entertainment that you don’t want to miss; there will be live music playing throughout the event at the Town Square!